QUICK ANSWER

 - No dedicated mobile app.
 Browser-based only.

-- Subscription pricing. $99 for 3 months, then you lose access.
+- Time-limited pricing. $99 for 3 months, then access expires unless you buy more time.

 - Question count is not publicly disclosed.